 Apparently, it trawls through 10 years worth of trading data to find “microscopic patterns of extraordinary performance” that repeatedly produce results with 90 to 100% accuracy.
 And that the system uses a “power meter” to show you the strongest trades at any given time.

-But if you’re a thinking person, which I’m guessing you are since you’re reading this, then you may be skeptical.
-Because it also sounds a bit too good to be true, doesn’t it?
+But if you’re a thinking person, which I’m guessing you are since you’re reading this, then you may be a little skeptical.

+I mean, turning $12K into $162K is a 1250% ROI – which is huge.
 Most people who invest in the stock market make an average of 10% per year.
-So either this guy is a genius or something just isn’t adding up here.

 Who’s Tom Gentile and Is He Legit?